Weather Alert: Dangerous heat for Kansas

 Peak of heat wave hits this week

 WICHITA, Kan.
-(KWCH) - The dog days of summer have arrived as dangerous heat is building for the rest of the week.
+(KWCH) - Summer time means hot weather and sometimes also dangerously hot weather.
+All the extra heat this week though is due to Kansas being under a heat dome.
+This heat dome looks to grip the Midwest through Saturday.
 High temperatures and humidity will bring the heat index to near 100-105° for the next 3 days.
 This combination will make heat exhaustion and heat stroke a danger to those who work or spend time outside.
-The heat looks to peak by Thursday into Friday with relief in sight as we move through the weekend.

 Wichita Area Forecast: